Four Things You Can Do To Help Homeless and Foster Youth

 4. Get Answers to Common FAFSA Questions

 - SchoolHouse Connection receives many “real life” FAFSA questions from youth, educators, and service providers.
 We provide answers to many of these questions in our searchable Q&A from Our Inbox.
 Just search for “FAFSA” and you may find an answer to a question you have.
 You can also download and print a complete FAQ document, organized by categories.
+We also have a living COVID FAQ document that can be viewed here.

 - If you can’t find your answer, please contact us, we’re happy to help!